-A basic poncho that comes in a huge range of colors, the Foxelli poncho is aimed more at the general market than people looking for survival kit.
+A basic poncho that comes in a vast range of colors, the Foxelli poncho is aimed more at the general market than people looking for survival kit.

-However, it’s compact, lightweight and inexpensive making it a great option for preppers on a budget or those living in drier climates who want something for the occasional rain shower.
+However, it’s compact, lightweight, and inexpensive, making it an excellent option for preppers on a budget or those living in drier climates who want something for the occasional rain shower.

 The large hood has a drawstring cord and hook-and-loop fastening at the neck.
 The side fastenings are also hook-and-loop rather than snap buttons.
-These may be less likely to rip from the fabric but over time, they can become less effective as a fastening.
+These may be less likely to rip from the fabric, but they can become less effective as a fastening over time.

 - Hood with visor and drawstring

 - Not as durable as other ponchos

 This is basically a glorified mylar blanket and fills a specific niche.
 It’s designed to keep you warm and dry and help rescuers find you.

 While we might automatically opt for a color that will help us remain hidden when SHTF, in many disaster situations, being able to attract the attention of a passing helicopter could save your life.

 The reflective Mylar will help you retain body heat, and both the orange and the silver sides will do a good job of making you visible.